edgio-docs/edgio-docs/src/guides/v7/performance/rules/request_matching_scenarios.md

 ### Headers {/*headers*/}

 Use the [Request Header match condition](/guides/performance/rules/conditions#request-header) to find requests that contain a header set to a specific value.
-The following configuration finds all requests whose `Accept-Language` header contains `en-US`.
+The following configuration matches all requests whose `Accept-Language` header contains `en-US`.

 ![Request Header match condition](/images/v7/performance/rules-use-case-request-header.png)